romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   // this will give id = 1 AND id = 2 OR id = 3 AND id = 4
   OR: [[{ id: 1 }, { id: 2 }], [{ id: 3 }, { id: 4 }]],

-  // see .in, key syntax requires object with columns and values
+  // see .in, the key syntax requires an object with columns and values
   IN: { columns: ['id', 'name'], values: [[1, 'a'], [2, 'b']] },
   // can be an array:
   IN: [